OurTask/task/README.md

 See [Publishing package distribution releases using GitHub Actions CI/CD workflows](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/)

-Create a Personal Access Token to store the PyPI API Token.
-Visit https://github.com/settings/tokens?type=beta and choose **Generate New Token**.

 ## Build the Package

 You can build the package in a Python environment: